Step 7: If you don’t get a place at your preferred school

 Waiting lists for all community and voluntary controlled schools and the above academies and foundation, trust and voluntary aided schools will be formed by 12 May 2020.
 However owing to high call volumes due to the Coronavirus outbreak, we would urge you not to call about your waiting list position for one of these schools.
 Surrey's Admissions team will make primary offers as places become available; and if your child is eligible for an offer, they will contact you with details

 For waiting lists at other academies and foundation, trust and voluntary aided schools the school will manage the waiting list and you should contact the school directly.

-Details of how places have been allocated for September 2020 will be available to view on the how school places were allocated in previous years webpage, after the allocation.
+Details of how places have been allocated for September 2020 are available to view on the how school places were allocated in previous years webpage.